What is a butterfly?

 2) Scales on the wings

-3) Sucking mouthparts (in those species which eat as adults)
+3) Sucking mouth parts (in those species that eat as adults)

 4) Large compound eyes in adults